- GN 3.1 Initial notification of injury

 - the relevant earning period ends on the last day of the last full pay cycle immediately prior to the date of injury.

-Pauline’s relevant earning period is adjusted below to disregard the day before her injury (Thursday 8 March 2018) to align with her pay cycle Thursday - Wednesday (going backwards).
-The 52-week period is extended by a corresponding day at the beginning of the period to allow for 52 full weeks.
+Pauline’s relevant earning period is adjusted below to disregard the day before her injury (Thursday 7 November 2019) to align with her pay cycle Thursday - Wednesday (going backwards).
+The 52-week period was extended by a corresponding day at the beginning of the period to allow for 52 full weeks.
 Pauline’s adjusted relevant earning period was the 52 weeks between Thursday 8 November 2018 to Wednesday 6 November 2019.

 The relevant earning period for a worker is to be adjusted if, during any period of seven or more consecutive calendar days within the relevant earning period the worker did not receive earnings due to having taken a period of unpaid leave.
 The period is defined from the first day of unpaid leave and ends on the day before the worker returns to work or to a day of paid leave.